 top of page

-Our service committee is driven by A.A.’s primary purpose: to stay sober and to help other alcoholics achieve sobriety.
+Our committee is driven by A.A.’s primary purpose: to stay sober and to help other alcoholics achieve sobriety.
 Our committee is comprised mostly of young members in Alcoholics Anonymous, who have stayed sober through A.A. service and A.A.’s General Service Structure, as well as by practicing the Twelve Steps, Twelve Traditions, and Twelve Concepts of Alcoholics Anonymous.

 In the process, we hope to promote and create unity, not only within our committee, but also with young people in A.A as a whole.
 We strive to create an accessible young people’s fellowship that allows any and all members to experience what it is like to live happy, joyous, and free.